David Samuels (writer): Style

 In The New York Observer, critic Matt Haber called Samuels "a master of the new old journalism."
 In the same publication, critic Michael Washburn said Samuels' work in The Runner and Only Love is "thrilling"; "With an intelligence and unsparing lucidity reminiscent of Joan Didion, Mr. Samuels has written some of the best long-form literary journalism of the past decade."
 A critic, John Palattella, wrote in a long review essay in The Nation that Samuels' achievement was "staggering" comparing his work favorably to Didion and Tom Wolfe: "Like Didion, Samuels investigates the vortex of American life, a feeling of weightlessness and existential drift that can swallow people whole, but he reports on it in an entirely different manner."

 Reviewing The Runner for The New York Times, Keith Gessen wrote "Samuels is an elite narrative journalist, a master at teasing out the social and moral implications of the smallest small talk."
 Writing separately in the same publication about Only Love Can Break Your Heart, Jascha Hoffman described the collection as "a tribute to the twin American traditions of self-invention and self-deceit" and the author as "a brilliant reporter who has made a career of observing 'our national gift for self-delusion and for making ourselves up from scratch.'"
 In the Los Angeles Times, critic Richard Rayner cited the author's "wonderful feeling for the weirdness and truths of self-contained worlds".
 Rayner continued, "the writing is Joseph Mitchell-meets-Elmore Leonard, and a whole subculture comes to life...
 Samuels is heir to an American tradition."

 In The Village Voice, James Hannaham wrote Samuels "has nearly (an) autistic command of minor details and facts" and "achieves the glorious breadth and detail of a mural painter."
 Contrary to most critics, Hannahan preferred Samuels' book The Runner to his collected journalism in Only Love Can Break Your Heart, calling the book "terse, passionate and complicated" and criticizing Samuels' political writing for "a creepy lack of bias."

+Seul l'amour peut te briser le coeur, the 2018 French version of his earlier (2008) collection of journalism Only Love Can Break Your Heart, covering the years 1994-2016, received laudatory coverage in the French press who dubbed Samuels the inventor of "neo-gonzo journalism".

+Personal life

+Samuels is married to Alana Newhouse and lives in New York.